Haskeeb265/obsidian-vault/1 - Rough Notes/Langchain.md

 - Langchain consists of:
 	- LLM = any model
-	- Prompts = Prompt template class
+	- Prompts = Prompt template class for the model
+	- Chains = Core workflow.
+Combines model with other components
+	- Indexes
+		- Doc Loader = 3rd party services to load/get data like google drive or drop box for example
+		- VectorDB = Vector embeddings
+		- Text Splitters = Split text into small semnticaly meaningful chunks
+	- Memory = You can retain entire conversations as well as retain summary of the entire conversation